scipy/scipy.org/www/scipylib/building/linux.rst

    cc_exe = 'icc -O2 -g -openmp -avx'

-Here we use, default optimizations (-O2), OpenMP threading (-openmp) and Intel® AVX optimizations for Intel® Xeon E5 or E3 Series which are based on Intel® `SandyBridge <SandyBridge>`__ Architecture (-avx).
+Here we use, default optimizations (-O2), OpenMP threading (-openmp) and Intel® AVX optimizations for Intel® Xeon E5 or E3 Series which are based on Intel® `SandyBridge <http://wiki.scipy.org/SandyBridge>`__ Architecture (-avx).
 Run icc --help for more information on processor-specific options.

 Compile and install NumPy with the Intel compiler (on 64-bit platforms replace "intel" with "intelem"):